A Daily Dashboard map in Mindomo connects you to the information and resources that you need every day.

 - Have you spent time searching for things in the last month?
 It would help to add a shortcut to your dashboard next time.

-- Think about how well your Daily Dashboard map has helped you to manage your workload in the last month.
+- Think about how well your Daily Dashboard map has helped you to manage your time and your workload in the last month.
 How did you decide what is important?
 What worked well, and what didn’t?
 How could you change your map to make it work better for you next month?

-If you are using a Checklists map, then consider reviewing your Daily Dashboard map as part of your Monthly Checklist.
+If you are using a Checklist map, then consider reviewing your Daily Dashboard map as part of your Monthly Checklist.
 We have a separate blog post about Checklists here.

 Author: Nick Duffill